 More and more up-and-coming artists are now performing/recording cover versions as it is a popular way of getting heard and recognised.
 Social media sites like YouTube hold many videos of artists covering songs with tons of hits which have helped them towards their musical success.

 An example of this is the Christmas John Lewis adverts such as the song “The Power Of Love” originally performed by Frankie Goes To Hollywood, this was covered by Gabrielle Aplin and charted at number 1 in the UK Singles Chart.
 This is what helped Gabrielle Aplin step into the limelight and become the success that she is now.

 Sometimes covers are new versions of older songs that are in the Public Domain, while others are versions of songs still protected by Copyright.
 For example, if you were to cover ‘Sorry’ by Justin Bieber in your home studio of some sort you would have re-recorded his (or someone else’s) copyrighted song.
 This then means that you own the recording but someone else owns the song itself.

 So why do publishers want the cover versions of songs?

-Another example is No5 Chanel advert.
-The sultry advert of two lovers pining for each other was accompanied with a haunting version of the Grease classic “You’re the one that I want” A song that we all love and know was completely transformed into a way we’ve never heard it before.
-This made the video go viral and gather millions of hits of YouTube.
+Another example is the No5 Chanel advert.
+The sultry advert of two lovers pining for each other was accompanied by a haunting version of the Grease classic “You’re the one that I want” A song that we all love and know was completely transformed into a way we’ve never heard before.
+This made the video go viral and gather millions of hits on YouTube.

-The cover song is becoming a popular approach in capturing an audience, whether that being through streams, videos and advertisement.
-It’s a way of charming the audience with a completely new take on the song, making them intrigued who the new artist is as well as bringing a sense of nostalgia back to what was once their all time favourite.
+The cover song is becoming a popular approach to capturing an audience, whether that be through streams, videos or advertisements.
+It’s a way of charming the audience with a completely new take on the song, making them intrigued about who the new artist is as well as bringing a sense of nostalgia back to what was once their all-time favourite.